Sitemap URLs Missing From the Search Console Pages Report (2026)

 done

 All should be 200.
-Any 301 / 404 must be fixed.
+Any 301 / 404 needs fixing.

 5. Malformed XML that Google silently truncates

-• <?xml version="1.0" encoding="UTF-8"?> must be the first line (no BOM, no preceding whitespace)
+• <?xml version="1.0" encoding="UTF-8"?> must be the very first line — no byte-order mark (BOM), no leading whitespace, no blank line.

-• <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> namespace required
+• The <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> namespace is required.

 6. Sitemap file too large

-7. sitemap-index references with wrong paths
+7. sitemap-index references with relative paths

 <sitemapindex>

-<sitemap><loc>./sitemap-1.xml</loc></sitemap> <!-- Relative paths rejected -->
+<sitemap><loc>./sitemap-1.xml</loc></sitemap> <!-- relative path, rejected -->

 </sitemapindex>